your-scorpion/Product-Design-in-the-Military-and-Security-Sectors/README.md

 # Product Design in the Military and Security Sectors

 A working knowledge base on product and UX design for security-sensitive and defense-adjacent contexts — spanning design fundamentals, engineering and industrial constraints, cybersecurity governance, and applied machine learning.
-The article-length material started as posts on the author's own blog, [your-scorpion.ru](https://your-scorpion.ru), translated and expanded here into a single reference under `references/book/`.
-Beyond the articles, the repo also includes reusable design-doc templates, fully worked examples, and a review skill.
+The repo also includes reusable design-doc templates, fully worked examples, and a review skill.

 ## Repository Structure